eridien/vscode-definition-stack/README.md

 #### Settings available in the vscode settings tab.

 - File ignore patterns.
 Refs to an ignored file are not available.
-Patterns can be regexes. node_modules is the only default pattern.
+Patterns can be regexes. "node_modules" and ".d.ts" are the default patterns.

 - Mappings from vscode language IDs to this extension's IDs.
 For example CPP to C++ and Vue to JS.
 (BTW, this extension works well with Vue single-page components).
 There is a default list of 8 mappings which probably doesn't need to be changed.